-- Kitten Siamese cats (0-6 months) will be very small as they nutrition is vital for growth and development.
-At this stage kittens may weigh around 4-6 ounces.
+- Kitten Siamese cats (0-6 months) will be very small as their nutrition is vital for growth and development.
+At this stage, kittens may weigh around 4-6 ounces.

 - Adult Siamese cats (3-10 years) these cats are well advanced in the stages of its life.
 The cat should be weighing between 8-12 pounds while some females weigh under 8 pounds.

 4. Senior Siamese cats (11-15 years) these cats are at a stage where they maintain their weight and well-being while some may lose weight due to illnesses and diseases.
 Most cats this age tend to become less active and gain weigh, while some cats lose muscle and lose their overall body weight.

 Do Male Siamese Cats Eat More than Females?

 Male cats in general are bigger, heavier and have more muscle since they tend to be a lot more muscular and stronger.
 Thus said male Siamese cats will require more food as they will need more calories to maintain their bodies.